Crossword-Nexus/collaborative-word-list/README.md

 * Ensure the list is the correct format (above)
 * Ensure there are no duplicates
 * Capitalize all words and remove trailing/leading spaces
+* Sort the list by score descending, and then alphabetically within a given score
 * Run a quick test to make sure it's roughly the size expected (> 425,000 entries)

 If the above checks fails, the action as a whole will fail and the changes can't be merged.